flintlib/flint/doc/source/acb_theta.rst

 probabilistic algorithm where we gradually increase *guard* and first choose `t = 0`, then make a random choice of `t` at each step.

-.. macro:: ACB_THETA_QL_TRY

-    Macro giving the number of times that a new `t` should be picked before abandoning and setting the result to indeterminate values.
-This is set to 100 for a negligible failure probability.

 .. function:: slong acb_theta_ql_reduce(acb_ptr new_z, acb_t c, arb_t u, slong* n1, acb_srcptr z, const acb_mat_t tau, slong prec)

     Sets *new_z*, *c*, *u*, *n1* and returns `-1\leq s\leq g` such that the